 Make sure you have made the appropriate corrections to the related assignment.
-This could be simply updating the pay and bill rate information (if it was originally entered incorrectly) on the assignment record or completing a pay raise in Enterprise.
+This could be simply updating the pay and bill rate information (if it was originally entered incorrectly) on the assignment record or completing a pay raise using our extend assignment functionality.
 This is important so that going forward, the employee is paid correctly and future errors are avoided.

 To Update Incorrect Pay/Bill Rates in Beyond:

 - Find the timecard for the employee.

 - Copy the timecard (select the icon under the actions column).

 - Set the pay code to 'Retro.'

 - Enter the hours worked for the week they were paid incorrectly.

 - Enter the pay rate and bill rate as the difference owed.

 - Change the W/E Date to the date worked.

 - Select the icon or Ctrl + S on your keyboard.